VictorTagayun/arcade/doc/game_api.rst

 - Investigate making ``arcade.Game`` into an abstract base class

 - Use inspection to see if you should pass in key_modifiers

-- Make it optional to pass in window height/width/title